Official Information Practice Investigations (OIPI)

 The aim is to identify areas of good practice, and make suggestions for improvements that will help improve OIA capability and make the process more transparent for the public.

-The first four agencies to be formally assessed are the Ministry for Culture and Heritage, the Ministry for the Environment, the Department of Conservation and Land Information New Zealand.
+The first agencies to be formally assessed were the Ministry for Culture and Heritage, the Ministry for the Environment, the Department of Conservation and Land Information New Zealand.

 You can read the media release announcing these four investigations here.